History majors go on to work in a variety of fields. Read more at the American Historical Association’s Careers for History Majors online guide.

 - Public Relations

-Marymount’s Center for Career Services can help you prepare for your internship and job search, polish your résumé, and practice your interviewing skills.
+Marymount’s Center for Career Development can help you prepare for your internship and job search, polish your résumé, and practice your interviewing skills.
 You can read more about career prospects for history majors here.

 Recent internship locations for History majors have included